-1 Select File>Open Device.
+- 1 In the File menu, select Open Device.

-The File - Open Device window is displayed.
+- The File Open Device window is displayed.

-2 Complete the fields in the File - Open Device window as follows:
+- 2 Complete the fields in the File Open Device window as follows:

 In the Host field, enter the host name or IP address of the device you want to display.